jmwanderer/membership/README.md

 #### AdHoc Queries

+To avoid writing a custom function for any type of data analysis, AdHoc queries support selecting members and accounts matching specific pre-defined criteria (e.g. have signed a waiver) with selectids.py and then updating columns in CSV files in rows that match the selected members and accounts.

+In addition to the pre-configured queries (see below), selectids.py can also read the following
+data:
+- fullnames
+- first name, last name
+- member id or account id

 ##### selectids.py

 Runs pre-configured queries against CSV files in the *input/* and *output/* directories.
 Resolves names in the files to member ids, and saves member ids and account ids for use by updaterows.py

 Available Queries:
-- waivers: members covered by a waiver
+- waivers: members covered by any type of waiver
-- individual_waivers: members covered by an adult individual waiver
+- individual_waivers: members covered by an adult individual waivers or attestation signature
 - family_waivers: members / accounts covered by family waivers
 - family_waivers_incomplete: members that signed family waivers, invalid due to not listing all minors
 - attest_signer: members that signed attestations
 - keys: members / accounts holding keys
 - swimteam: members on swimteam / accounts with swimmers on the swimteam
+- ids: load Member# or Account# from output/ids.csv
+- fullnames: load name from output/fullnames.csv
+- names: load First Name and Last Name from output/names.csv

-Potential bug: reporting family waiver status for one household with multiple families
+Potential bug: reporting family waiver status for one household with multiple families (sets of parents and children)

 ##### updaterows.py

-Mark or clear a file in rows that match member ids or account ids saved by selectids.py
+Mark or clear a specified column in rows that match member ids or account ids loaded by selectids.py

 ## How To